 - Rating of at least 3-star Garbage Free to all statutory towns as per Ministry of Housing and Urban Affairs (MoHUA’s) Star Rating Protocol for Garbage Free cities.

 The major objective of the Swachh Bharat Abhiyan is to spread the awareness of cleanliness and the importance of it.

-The concept of Swachh Bharat Abhiyan is to provide the basic sanitation facilities like toilets, solid and liquid waste disposal systems, village cleanliness and safe and adequate drinking water supply to each and every person.
+The concept of Swachh Bharat Abhiyan is to provide basic sanitation facilities like toilets, solid and liquid waste disposal systems, village cleanliness, and safe and adequate drinking water supply to every person.

 Swachh Bharat Abhiyan Action Plan

 The action plan for the Swachh Bharat Abhiyan is to be laid by the Ministry of Drinking Water and Sanitation.
 The vision is to triple the facility of sanitation by 2019.
 The major change to be implemented is in the Making of an Open Defecation Free(ODF) India.

 Action Plan Highlights:

 - Improve the growth percentage of toilets from 3% to 10% by 2019